HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 - Now we add the networks to the Acces list as shown below.

 <img src="https://i.imgur.com/yl9tyex.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
+### Note that we also need to permit the correct networks, but we will do that after configuring IP Sec tunnel.

+# Step 10

+##  Site to site IPSec VPN